atalle/apple-calculator-clone/README.md

 # apple-calculator-clone
 Built following Brian Holt's tutorial from the JavaScript Bootcamp on Frontend Masters.
-With a little some custom CSS.
+With a little custom CSS.